patrickmineault/research_code/README.md

-# Packaging user guide

-Running the https://python-packaging-user-guide.readthedocs.io/tutorials/packaging-projects/ as a tutorial.
+# Writing good research code good

+This repo contains example code that illustrates several points in a tutorial on write good research code good.

+## Organization

+This repo follows the organization of [shablona](https://github.com/uwescience/shablona).
+It also uses the same setup as this tutorial on [setuptools](https://python-packaging-user-guide.readthedocs.io/tutorials/packaging-projects/).

-## To install this package locally in development mode
+## To install the package locally in development mode

 `cd` into this directory, then run: